joeyvanlierop/golf/MILESTONE #3.md

-# Milestone 1: GoLF Parser
+# Milestone 3: GoLF Semantic Checking

 ## What is this

-The purpose of this first milestone is to implement a parser for GoLF.
+The purpose of the second milestone is to implement semantic checking for GoLF.
 You can find my implementation here: https://gitlab.cpsc.ucalgary.ca/joseph.vanlierop/cpsc-411

 ## Who am I